Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: GrUES : Gr obner-based Unconditional Equivalence Search

 \subsection{The \texttt{GrUES} algorithm for estimating a UEC and its posterior}

-Using the moves specified in the pseudocode in Section~\ref{sec: DAG reductions}, \texttt{GrUES} randomly traverses the space of UEC-representatives.
-In doing so, it keeps track of (i) the optimal UEC-representative \(\widehat\U_{\mathtt{score}}\) encountered, for a given ``\(\mathtt{score}\)'' function (e.g., the BIC score), and (ii) a sequence ``\texttt{markov\_chain}'' of moves recording its progression at each step from the current UEC-representative to a proposed UEC-representative based on how well the proposal fits the given data set for the given prior.
-Notice that (i) and (ii) correspond to the outputs in Algorithm~\ref{alg:grues}.
+Using the moves specified in Section~\ref{sec: DAG reductions}, \texttt{GrUES} randomly traverses the space of UEC-representatives.
+In doing so, it keeps track of (i) the optimal UEC-representative \(\widehat\U_{\mathtt{score}}\) encountered, for a given ``\(\mathtt{score}\)'' function (e.g., the BIC score), and (ii) a sequence ``\texttt{markov\_chain}'' of moves recording its progression at each step from the current UEC-representative to a proposed UEC-representative. (i) and (ii) are the outputs of Algorithm~\ref{alg:grues}.
 For (i), the fact that \texttt{GrUES} is doing a random walk allows it to avoid getting stuck in the local optima to which greedy methods may succumb.
-We also emphasize that \(\widehat\U_{\mathtt{score}}\) is optimal over all UEC-representatives evaluated during Lines~1--8 of the Monte Carlo process and not just those that make it into the Markov chain in Lines~9--13.
-For (ii), the Markov chain allows for a more Bayesian approach, enabling one to identify a maximum a posteriori (MAP) estimate of the data-generating model as an alternative to the \texttt{score}-optimal estimate as well as to identify highest posterior density (HPD) credible sets of UEC-representatives.
+We note that \(\widehat\U_{\mathtt{score}}\) is optimal over all UEC-representatives evaluated during Lines~1--8 of the Monte Carlo process and not just the optimum over the Markov chain. (ii) allows for identification of a maximum a posteriori (MAP) estimate of the data-generating model as an alternative to the \texttt{score}-optimal estimate.